TheMrityunjayPathak/MachineLearningMathematics/README.md

    - 📐 Geometry : Understanding geometry behind the ML models helps in building classification, clustering and reccomender systems models.

-   - 📊 Statistics and Probability : These form the bedrock of making inferences from data, understanding distributions, and estimating probabilities in ML algorithms.
+   - 📊 Statistics : Statistics encompasses methods for summarizing and drawing inferences from data, making it a key component in the field of machine learning.

+   - 🧮 Probability : It provides a mathematical framework for modeling uncertain events and is fundamental for understanding the uncertainties present in machine learning algorithms.

    - 📈 Calculus : Understanding derivatives and integrals helps in optimizing models through techniques like gradient descent.